arrow_back

-In this lab, you will learn how to create a streaming pipeline using one of Google's Cloud Dataflow templates.
-More specifically, you will use the Cloud Pub/Sub to BigQuery template, which reads messages written in JSON from a Pub/Sub topic and pushes them to a BigQuery table.
+In this lab, you learn how to create a streaming pipeline using one of Google's Dataflow templates.
+More specifically, you use the Pub/Sub to BigQuery template, which reads messages written in JSON from a Pub/Sub topic and pushes them to a BigQuery table.
 You can find the documentation for this template in the Get started with Google-provided templates Guide.

-You'll be given the option to use the Cloud Shell command line or the Cloud Console to create the BigQuery dataset and table.
+You are given the option to use the Cloud Shell command line or the Cloud console to create the BigQuery dataset and table.
 Pick one method to use, then continue with that method for the rest of the lab.
 If you want experience using both methods, run through this lab a second time.

 To complete this lab, you need: